Valentine’s Day comes and goes, but for some, love is still very much in the air.

 7. Keep the romance brewing: don’t bore them with overly promotional content

-And not just because they are pretty.
-Since not all email clients show images automatically, you’ll want to make sure to optimize your emails for images-off viewing.
-Use Alt text, image slicing, opting for html coded buttons and the right image and text ratio (not more than 40% images), ensuring that your emails look good even with the images “off”.
+Since not all email clients show images automatically, you’ll want to make sure to optimize your emails for image-off viewing.
+Use Alt text, image slicing, opting for HTML coded buttons, and the right image and text ratio (not more than 40% images), ensuring that your emails look good even with the images “off”.

-Other than two nice-to-have perks of text emails – they are easier to setup and look the same on all email clients, there is another mega perk – text messages look more like a message that you’re sending to someone on a one-to-one basis.
-It makes them more personal and less of a ‘hard sell’, which can brings in better results depending on the message type and the audience.
+Other than two nice-to-have perks of text emails – they are easier to set up and look the same on all email clients, there is another mega perk – text messages look more like a message that you’re sending to someone on a one-to-one basis.
+It makes them more personal and less of a ‘hard sell’, which can bring in better results depending on the message type and the audience.

 10. And if the ‘date’ proves a dud, be gallant